• Skip to main content

 Bathroom Supplies

 A small shovel is a must.
-I suggest using a small lightweight one like the Deuce of Spades.
+I suggest using a small, lightweight one like the Deuce of Spades.
 You will also want to bring toilet paper or wipes.
-You can also choose to use a backcountry bidet or, my favorite, a travel neti pot as they are lighter, instead.
+You can also choose to use a backcountry bidet or, my favorite, a travel neti pot, as it is lighter, instead.
 Remember that you will need to pack out your toilet paper and wipes (even biodegradable ones).
 Not sure why you need these items; check out how to use the bathroom in the backcountry.

 The 10 Essentials